caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 .. toctree::
    :maxdepth: 1

-Perform Self calibration on the data.
+Perform self-calibration on the data.